Golden Touchstone: A Comprehensive Bilingual Benchmark for Evaluating Financial Large Language Models: Introduction

-In recent years, a variety of advanced financial large language models (FinLLMs) have emerged, capable of specialized tasks such as financial sentiment analysis, content summarization, stock movement prediction, and specialized question answering, as depicted in Figure.\ref{fig:Overview_FinLLM}.
-These models, including FinGPT \citep{yang2023fingpt}, PIXIU \cite{xie2023pixiu}, CFGPT \citep{li2023cfgpt}, DISC-FinLLM \citep{chen2023disc}, and XuanYuan \citep{zhang2023xuanyuan}, leverage unique frameworks and tuning methods to enhance their performance on domain-specific benchmarks, offering robust solutions for real-world financial applications.
-Alongside the rapid emergence of FinLLMs, there has also been a significant increase in financial benchmarks.
-In the English financial domain, FLUE\citep{shah2022flue} was the first publicly available benchmark for assessing English financial language understanding.
-Similarly, BBT\citep{lu2023bbt} was the pioneering open-source financial NLP benchmark in Chinese.
-As LLMs and financial applications have continued to develop, more financial benchmarks have been introduced\citep{xie2023pixiu,xie2024finben,yang2023fingpt,lei2023cfbenchmark,zhang2023fineval}.
-While these benchmarks have provided valuable resources and evaluation criteria for assessing current LLMs in finance, there remain challenges, such as the presence of low-quality or unsuitable for LLMs datasets within certain tasks, leading to generally poor evaluation results across various models.
-Furthermore, Current benchmarks also suffer from insufficient language and task coverage, which prevents a comprehensive evaluation of large financial language models.
+In recent years, a variety of advanced financial large language models (FinLLMs) have emerged, capable of specialized tasks such as financial sentiment analysis, content summarization, stock movement prediction, and question answering \citep{yang2023fingpt, xie2023pixiu, li2023cfgpt, chen2023disc, zhang2023xuanyuan}.
+These models leverage unique frameworks and tuning methods to enhance their performance on domain-specific benchmarks, offering robust solutions for real-world financial applications.
+However, existing financial benchmarks often suffer from limited language and task coverage, low-quality datasets, and inadequate adaptability for LLM evaluation, leading to poor evaluation results \citep{shah2022flue, lu2023bbt, xie2023pixiu, xie2024finben, yang2023fingpt, lei2023cfbenchmark, zhang2023fineval}.